 "Board" or "Board of Directors" means the Board of Directors of the Exchange.

-"Business Conduct Committee Panel" or "BCC Panel" shall refer to a panel as specified in Chapter VI of the Exchange Rules.
+“Certificate of Incorporation” shall refer to the Restated Certificate of Incorporation of the Exchange, as it may be amended and/or restated from time to time.

+“Commercial Interest Representative” shall refer to a member of the Board of Directors who is neither a Public Director nor a Staff Director.

 "Commission" means the Commodity Futures Trading Commission, and includes any successor agency or authority.

 "Commission Regulation" means any rule, regulation, order, directive and any interpretation thereof adopted or amended from time to time by the Commission.

-"Exchange" means NASDAQ Futures, Inc., a Delaware corporation.
+"Exchange" means Nasdaq Futures, Inc., a Delaware corporation.

 "Exchange Act" means the Securities Exchange Act of 1934, as amended from time to time.